waldiez/waldiez/README.md

 # --trusted-origins     TEXT        [default: []]]
 # --force-ssl --no-force-ssl        Force SSL [default: no-force-ssl]
 # --version                         Show the version
 # --help -h                         Show this message and exit.
 ```

 ### Using Docker/Podman 🐳

 We provide three ways to use the Waldiez using docker/podman:

-- Using the core python package to convert and run waldiez flows (image: `waldiez/waldiez`)
 - Using the jupyter extension (image: `waldiez/jupyter`) (this starts a jupyterlab server)
+- Using just the core python package to convert and run waldiez flows (image: `waldiez/waldiez`)
 - Using waldiez-studio (image: `waldiez/studio`) (this starts a FastAPI server)

 #### sing Docker/Podman on Linux/macOS/Windows with WSL